 2. Raising awareness of your employees through flexible online training, including certification for data protection and cyber security; plus regular phishing email simulations

-3. Technical toolbox and intelligent security software
+3. Technical cyber security toolbox

 4. 24/7 telephone assistance and reimbursement in case of emergency